 - Professional, scientific, and technical services — 8,080

 - To form a corporation in South Dakota, you need to file your Articles of Incorporation with the South Dakota Secretary of State’s office.
 The filing fee is $150.

 - A total of 919 businesses exported goods in 2018, of which 76.5%, or 703, were small businesses.

 - Self-employed individuals who run incorporated businesses have a median income of $51,000.
 Those with unincorporated businesses have a median income of $29,000.

-- To form an LLC (Limited Liability Company), your Articles of Organization with the Secretary of State’s office.
+- To form an LLC (limited liability company), you must file your Articles of Organization with the Secretary of State’s office.
 The filing fee is between $150 and $165.

-- State law requires that every new South Dakota LLC designates a South Dakota registered agent that will be available during regular business hours at a physical address within the state.
+- State law requires that every new South Dakota LLC designate a South Dakota registered agent that will be available during regular business hours at a physical address within the state.

 - Private-sector employment decreased 7.8% during the 12-month period ending in April 2020.

-- South Dakota is one of five states (including Nevada, Ohio, Texas and Wyoming) that have neither a corporate income tax nor a personal income tax.
+- South Dakota is one of five states (including Nevada, Ohio, Texas and Wyoming) that have no corporate income tax.
+South Dakota also has no personal income tax.

-- The top three industries with the largest share of small business employees in South Dakota are:
+- Three industries claim the largest share of small business employees in South Dakota:

 - In 2018, South Dakota banks issued 13,805 loans under $100,000 to small businesses while reporting under the Community Reinvestment Act.
 The total value of the loans was $286.6 million.

-- There are 114 small firms in the utility industry that represent 0.13% of all small businesses in the state.
+- There are 114 small firms in the utilities industry that represent 0.13% of all small businesses in the state.

 - The state has a bank franchise tax that applies to numerous financial institutions.
 The tax is based on the bank’s net income and is assessed at a series of progressively lower marginal rates ranging from 6% on income of $400 million or less down to 0.25% on income over $1.2 billion.